VKrishna04/My-Java-Life/Java - College/Semester 4/README.md

 1. Insert an element into the array
 2. Remove an element into the array
-3. Sort the array elemnt into the array
+3. Sort the array element into the array
 4. Maximum of array
 5. Sum of array